adithya-sakthi/SQL-Case-Studies/IMDB rating/README.md

 3. Print the genre and the maximum net profit among all the movies of that genre released in 2012 per genre.

--- Note :
+#### Note :
--- Do not print any row where either the genre or the net profit is empty/null.
+a.
+Do not print any row where either the genre or the net profit is empty/null.
--- net_profit = Domestic + Worldwide - Budget
+b. net_profit = Domestic + Worldwide - Budget
--- Keep the name of the columns as 'genre' and'net_profit' -- The genres should be printed in alphabetical order.
+c.
+Keep the name of the columns as 'genre' and'net_profit'
+d.
+The genres should be printed in alphabetical order.

 4. Print the genre and the maximum weighted rating among all the movies of that genre released in 2014 per genre.

--- Note:
+#### Note:
---  Do not print any row where either the genre or the weighted rating is empty/null.
+a.
+Do not print any row where either the genre or the weighted rating is empty/null.
---  weighted_rating = average of (rating + Metacritic/10.0)
+b. weighted_rating = average of (rating + Metacritic/10.0)
---  Keep the name of the columns as 'genre' and 'weighted_rating' --  The genres should be printed in alphabetical order.
+c.
+Keep the name of the columns as 'genre' and 'weighted_rating'
+d.
+The genres should be printed in alphabetical order.